 In the heart of urban Miami Beach, visitors can find the beautiful greenspace of the Miami Beach Botanical Garden.
+It’s one of the best botanical gardens on the east coast!
 Admission is free (they’re closed on Mondays though) and they have a self-guided tour system that allows visitors to learn about the various plants and the natural history of Miami Beach.
 One of our favorite areas was the Japanese Garden.

-*There is street parking around, or you can park a couple of blocks away at the 17th St. Parking lot.
+Side Note: There is street parking nearby, or you can park a couple of blocks away at the 17th St. Parking lot.